vitiral/notes/leetcode/cheatsheet.md

     valid
   - rotations are a critical operation, and are used for balancing a tree as well as in self-balancing (red-black) trees.
-    - left rotation of A:
-        - breaking the grandparent/

 ## Sorting algorithms: